guoya35/Audible/README.md

 ## Steps
 -The ETL workflow was followed

--The original dataset (under audbile_uncleaned.csv) was transformed prior to storing it in the database
+-The original dataset (under audbile_uncleaned.csv) was transformed (under audible.ipynb) prior to storing it in the database

 -SQL was used to house the data